-RICHARD A. DOVE is the Director of the Ohio Board of Professional Conduct, and serves as the Board's chief legal and administrative officer.
-Prior to his appointment in 2011, Rick served for more than 22 years on the staff of the Supreme Court of Ohio, the last four as Assistant Administrative Director.
-He is an instructor for the Ohio Judicial College, Management (Visioning Strategic Planning), Institute Court and other professional associations and authored "Judicial Campaign Conduct: Rules, Education, and Enforcement" published in the Loyola (L.A.)
-Law Review.
-He received the 2007 Award of Merit from the Columbus Bar Association and the 2014 Founders Award from the Ohio Center for Law-Related Education, and in 2019, was honored by Capital University Law School as Distinguished Alumnus of the Year.
-Rick is a member of the Chief Justice Thomas J. Moyer Legacy Committee and a distinguished life fellow of the Ohio State Bar Foundation.
-Rick is past president of the National Council of Lawyer Disciplinary Boards, Ohio Center for Law-Related Education, and Northside Children and Family Services (now Columbus Early Learning Centers).
+RICHARD A. DOVE is the Director of the Ohio Board of Professional Conduct and Prior to his serves as the Board's chief legal and administrative officer. appointment in 2011, Rick served for more than 22 years on the staff of the Supreme Court of Ohio, the last four as Assistant Administrative Director.
+He is an instructor for the Ohio Judicial College, Institute for Court Management (Visioning and Strategic Planning), and other professional associations and authored articles on judicial campaign conduct regulations that were published in the Loyola (L.A.)
+Law Review and The Judges' Journal.
+He received the 2007 Award of Merit from the Columbus Bar Association, the 2014 Founders Award from the Ohio Center for Law-Related Education, and the 2019 Distinguished Alumnus of the Year Award from Capital University Law School.
+Rick is a member of the Chief Justice Thomas J. Moyer Legacy Committee and is past president of the National Council of Lawyer Disciplinary Boards, Ohio Center for Law-Related Education, and Northside Children and Family Services (now Columbus Early Learning Centers).
 Rick is a graduate of Wittenberg University and Capital University Law School and is admitted to practice in Ohio and before the United States District Court for the Southern District of Ohio and the United States Supreme Court.